yandex-cloud/docs/en/api-gateway/concepts/index.md

 ---
 title: "Relationships between {{ api-gw-full-name }} resources"
-description: "API gateway is an interface for interacting with services in Yandex Cloud or on the internet.
+description: "API gateway is an interface for interacting with services in {{ yandex-cloud }} or on the internet.
 API gateways are set in a declarative way using specifications.
 A specification is a JSON or YAML file with an API gateway description based on the OpenAPI 3.0 standard.
 In {{ api-gw-name }}, the specification is supplemented with extensions that you can use for integrating with other cloud platforms."
 ---

 # Relationships between resources in {{ api-gw-name }}